hsc996/T2_WB_A/README.md

 ##### _List and describe the software (tech stack) used by the app._

-_1. Programming languages_:
+_* Programming languages_

-**Frontend:** JavaScript and React (JS UI library) JavaScript is a widely used programming language for creating dynamic user interfaces and building responsive web applications.
-React, a JavaScript library, enhances the development of reusable UI components.
-A flexible and efficient solution for building sleek user interfaces.
+**Frontend:** Airbnb utilizes both JavaScript and React for its frontend development.
+JavaScript is extensively used for creating dynamic user interfaces and responsive web applications.
+React, a JavaScript library, facilitates creation of reusable UI components, making it a flexible and efficient solution for constructing a steamlined user interfaces.

-**Backend:** Java, Ruby on Rails (framework)
-Java is a robust backend language known for its scalability and performance.
-Ruby on Rails, a web application framework, provides a rapid development environment.
-Known for its impressive capabilities that speed up development and, as a result, reduce costs and TTM (time to market).
+**Backend:** Airbnb employs both Java and Ruby on Rails for its backend operations.
+Java, a robust backend language, is widely regarded for its scalability and performance.
+Ruby on Rails is a web application framework, providing accelerated development capabilities and subsquently reducing costs and time to market.

-_2. Databases:_ MySQL, Amazon RDS
+_* Databases_

-- MySQL handles data storage, and Amazon RDS offers managed database services in the cloud.
+Airbnb manages its data using MySQL and Amazon RDS.
+While MySQL is utilized for data storage, Amazon RDS offers database management services using the cloud.
+Amazon RDS simplifies general administration and routine tasks required when dealing with relational databases; thus, providing a scalable solution for Airbnb's database needs.
-- (Cloud database) -- Amazon keeps its data in an Amazon’s cloud relational database.
-Earlier, Amazon used MySQL databases, but switched to Amazon RDS to simplify administration and other routine tasks.

-_3. Cloud services:_ Amazon S3, EC2, CloudFront
-**Cloud Storage:** Amazon S3 for scalable object storage.
-To store user data including millions of user pictures, Amazon resorts to Amazon services.
-**Cloud hosting:** Amazon EC2 for virtual servers, and CloudFront for content delivery.
-Amazon EC2 is an efficient tool that distributes the incoming traffic and doesn’t let Airbnb’s system go down during sudden traffic spikes or any unexpected traffic fluctuations.

-_4. Webserver:_ Nginx
-Nginx is a powerful HTTP and proxy server that speeds up content delivery, ensures Airbnb’s security and scalability.
-This server is popular among other leading tech companies such as Netflix, Instagram and Zappos use NGinx too.
+_* Cloud services_

+Airbnb utilizes Amazon S3 for storing static assets like property images and user profile pictures securely, ensuring scalable access.
+Amazon EC2 provides computational resources for running dynamic app components such as backend server logic and application servers, interacting with S3 for retrieving and serving static assets.
+Amazon CloudFront enhances performance by caching content globally, reducing latency and improving user experience through faster load times.
+This integrated use of S3, EC2, and CloudFront forms a scalable infrastructure that supports Airbnb's operations, optimizing content delivery and enhancing user interactions globally.

+_* Webserver_

+Nginx serves dual roles as both a high-performance web server and a reliable reverse proxy within the Airbnb app.
+It efficiently delivers static content such as HTML, CSS, and JavaScript files to users, enhancing frontend performance by reducing backend server load.
+As a reverse proxy, Nginx distributes incoming requests across multiple backend servers, including those on Amazon EC2, optimizing resource use and response times.
+Nginx ensures security with SSL/TLS management and HTTPS encryption, while its flexible configuration supports caching strategies and performance adjustments for scalability.
+Its high availability features maintain seamless service uptime by routing traffic to healthy servers, managing failures, and ensuring a resilient user experience worldwide.

-_5. Caching and key-value storage:_
+_Caching and key-value storage_
-- Redis.
-Redis provides a scalable cache infrastructure and a key/value database.

-_8. Query Tool: Airpal_
-Airpal is Airbnb's SQL-based query tool for data exploration.
+In Airbnb's tech stack, Redis is essential for caching frequently accessed data such as user sessions and database queries, which improves application performance by reducing latency.
+It serves as a fast and efficient key-value store for managing real-time analytics, user preferences, and temporary data.
+Redis also supports pub/sub messaging for asynchronous communication and acts as a secure session store, ensuring seamless user interactions across the platform.

+_Query Tool_

+Airpal allows Airbnb's data analysts and engineers to query and interact with large datasets stored in their data infrastructure, typically based on Apache Hive.
+This tool provides a user-friendly interface for writing and executing SQL queries against Airbnb's data warehouse, facilitating tasks such as generating reports, conducting ad-hoc analyses, and extracting insights to support decision-making across various business functions.

+_Analytics and Utility Tools_

-_9. Analytics and Utility Tools:_ Google Analytics, Mixpanel Tools like Google Analytics and Mixpanel provide insights into user behavior and website performance.
+Airbnb leverages tools such as Google Analytics and Mixpanel to gain insights into user behavior and website performance.
+These analytics tools provide valuable metrics and analytics capabilities, helping Airbnb optimize its services and user experience.

+_Communication and Messaging Tools_

-_10. Communication and Messaging Tools:_ Twilio, SendGrid Twilio and SendGrid handle communication, ensuring seamless messaging services.
+For communication services, Airbnb utilizes Twilio and SendGrid.
+Twilio and SendGrid manage communication channels, ensuring seamless messaging services and enhancing user engagement through effective communication solutions.

-_11. Monitoring and Logging:_ New Relic, Kibana, Sentry, Datadog Monitoring tools like New Relic and Datadog, along with logging tools like Kibana and Sentry, ensure system reliability.

-_12. DevOps and Deployment:_
+_Monitoring and Logging_

+Airbnb employs a comprehensive suite of monitoring and logging tools including New Relic, Kibana, Sentry, and Datadog.
+These tools monitor system performance, detect issues, and provide detailed logs for troubleshooting, ensuring high reliability and performance of Airbnb's systems.

+_DevOps and Deployment_

- GitHub, Webpack, Vagrant, Chef - GitHub for version control, Webpack for bundling, and tools like Vagrant and Chef for DevOps and deployment.
+In DevOps and deployment, Airbnb uses GitHub for version control, Webpack for bundling frontend assets, and tools like Vagrant and Chef for infrastructure automation and deployment management.
+These tools streamline development processes and ensure efficient deployment of updates and features.

-_13. Business Tools:_ Slack, G Suite, Asana, InVision - Collaboration tools like Slack, G Suite, Asana, and InVision streamline communication and project management.
+_Business Tools_

+Airbnb utilizes collaboration tools such as Slack, G Suite, Asana, and InVision for efficient communication, project management, and collaboration across teams.
+These tools enhance productivity and facilitate seamless coordination within Airbnb's operations.

 ##### _Describe or make educated guesses about the hardware used to host the app._

 1. Cloud Infrastructure: